-- They rarely occur in ovaries, testicles, and other organs.
+Carcinoid tumors rarely occur in the ovaries, testicles, and other organs.

-There are two subtypes of lung carcinoid tumors: typical and atypical.
-The difference is based on how a tumor processes and makes serotonin (5-HT, a neurotransmitter involved in behavior and depression):
+There are two types of lung carcinoid tumors: typical and atypical.
+The difference is based on how a tumor processes and makes serotonin (5-HT).
+Serotonin is a neurotransmitter involved in behavior and depression.

-- A typical lung carcinoid tumor causes high levels of serotonin and chromogranin-A in the blood and high levels of 5-HIAA (a product of serotonin breakdown) in the urine.
+Typical.
+A typical lung carcinoid tumor produces high levels of serotonin and chromogranin-A that can be measured in the blood.
+Typical lung carcinoid tumors also produce high levels of 5-HIAA, a product of serotonin breakdown, that can be measured in the urine.

-- An atypical lung carcinoid tumor has normal levels of serotonin and chromogranin-A in the blood and normal levels of 5-HIAA in the urine but high levels of serotonin and 5-HTP (an amino acid) in the urine, and it can make 5-HTP.
+Atypical.
+People with an atypical lung carcinoid tumor have normal levels of serotonin and chromogranin-A in their blood and normal levels of 5-HIAA in their urine.
+However, high levels of serotonin and the amino acid 5-HTP can be found in the urine, as atypical lung carcinoid tumors can make 5-HTP.

 The next section in this guide is Statistics, and it helps explain how many people are diagnosed with this type of tumor and general survival rates.
 Or, use the menu on the side of your screen to choose another section to continue reading this guide.